-If you head to the center of town by the Tepla River, you will notice onlookers crowded around what looks like a fountain.
+If you head to the town center by the Tepla River, you will notice onlookers crowded around what looks like a fountain.
 This fountain is known as the Hot Spring Colonnade.
 A natural phenomenon that was first incepted in the 16th century.

-The temperature of the hot spring is 73.4 degrees centigrade, it spurts out 2,000 litres of mineral water per minute to a height of 12 metres.
-As you move towards the fountain you can feel the effects of the hot springs on your skin.
+The temperature of the hot spring is 73.4 degrees centigrade.
+It spurts out 2,000 liters of mineral water per minute to a height of 12 meters.
+As you move towards the fountain, you can feel the effects of the hot springs on your skin.

-The local mineral waters and gases are used for healing, treating diseases of the digestive track, metabolism disorders and oncologic diseases.
+The local mineral waters and gases are used for healing and treating diseases of the digestive tract, metabolism disorders, and oncologic diseases.
 The mineral waters are supplied to the local spas throughout Karlovy Vary.

 Karlovy Vary is one of a group of eleven European spa countries that have been nominated as a transnational serial property to UNESCO for inclusion on the World Heritage List.”

 The Holy Trinity Column in Olomouc just celebrated 20 years on UNESCO World Heritage List.
 It’s located in the historical city center of Olomouc, Czech Republic’s 6th largest city situated in the East of the country.